joshuathayer/laggy/README.md

 Laggy requires a number of python packages, including pyaudio, socks, PyYAML, cyclone, and txsocksx.
 On debian, `sudo apt-get install python-pyaudio python-socksipy python-yaml python-cyclone` will get you started.
 PyYAML and txsocksx might be better installed via pip.

+Finally, copy `roster-sample.yml` to `roster.yml`.

+## peers

+At the moment, peer discover is done out-of-band: you must exchange your service address with your peer before you can communicate using laggy.

+Once you have a peer's address, add it to your `conf.yml` file, following the existing format (the file must remain valid yaml).

 ## running

 Once you're all configured, laggy can be started with:

-    ./laggy.py --config conf.yaml <peer-url.onion>
+    ./laggy.py --config conf.yaml "peer name from roster"

-At the moment, peer discover is done out-of-band: you must exchange your service address with your peer before you can communicate using laggy.

 Once laggy starts, usage is simple: start recording a message by pressing the space bar.
 Stop recording by pressing the space bar again.
 When you stop recording, the message is sent automatically to your peer.